CADMonkey21/p2pool-go-VTC/README.md

 * Runs a full Stratum server that accepts miners, serves them jobs, and dynamically adjusts their difficulty (Vardiff).
 * **Performs full cryptographic validation of submitted shares and accepts valid work.**

 The core engine is complete.
-The next phase of development will focus on implementing the sharechain logic (processing shares from peers and broadcasting our own).
+The next phase of development will focus on implementing the sharechain logic by fully processing shares received from other peers and correctly serializing shares broadcast to the network.

 ## Prerequisites

 1. A running and fully synced `vertcoind` instance with RPC enabled in `vertcoin.conf`.
 2. The `verthash.dat` file.
 The pool will generate this on first run, but it's much faster to copy it from your `~/.vertcoin/` directory.
 3. An installation of the [Go language](https://go.dev/doc/install) (version 1.18 or newer).
-4. An open P2P port (default `9171`) on your router/firewall, forwarded to the machine running the node.
+4. An open P2P port (default `9171` or `9346` depending on the p2pool network) on your router/firewall, forwarded to the machine running the node.

 ## Installation & Running